Federated Heavy Hitters Discovery with Differential Privacy: Experiments

-\paragraph{Single word per user: heavy hitters case} To simulate this setting using Sentiment140, we create a dataset by choosing the word with highest local frequency for each user and apply Algorithm \ref{trie-alg} (referred to as TrieHH) on this dataset.
+\paragraph{Single word per user: heavy hitters case} To simulate this setting that each user has a single word using Sentiment140, we create a dataset by choosing the word with highest local frequency for each user and apply TrieHH on this dataset.
 Figure \ref{fig-freq-single} shows the relationship between the word frequencies and the discovery rate using TrieHH.
-We limit $L$ to 10, set $\delta = 1/n^2$, then choose $\theta$ and $\gamma$ according to Corollary \ref{coro-theta-lambert} to achieve various values of $\varepsilon$.
+We limit $L$ to 10, set $\delta = 1/n^2$, and choose $\theta$ and $\gamma$ according to Corollary \ref{coro-theta-lambert} to achieve various values of $\varepsilon$.
 The dashed lines represent the theoretical worst-case bounds on the discovery probability (presented in Section \ref{sec:single_sequence}).
 Observe that there is a gap between the experimental results and the theoretical worst-case ones.
 This is because the theoretical bounds assume that sequences share no prefixes with others in the dataset, while in Sentiment140, many English words do share some prefixes.
-We also study the F1 score of the $K$ highest frequency words in the population.
+We also study the $F_1$ score of the $K$ highest frequency words in the population.
 Figure \ref{fig-recall-single} shows the $F_1$ score of the top $K$ words vs. $K$ with comparison to SFP.
 For SFP, $\varepsilon = 1 \rightarrow \varepsilon_{local} = 4.29$ and $\varepsilon = 4 \rightarrow \varepsilon_{local} = 4.96$.
+Observe that at $\varepsilon = 4$, the top 100 words have an $F_1$ score close to 1 under TrieHH, in comparison to an and $F_1$ score close to 0.2 under SFP.